Settling Children Into a Multilingual Setting

 What we are doing…

-The books for educators as well as this website guides educators with a variety of case studies and relates to them with practical tips and theory behind how to best settle in a child in this setting.
+The books for families as well as this website guides families with a variety of tips, experiences and relates to them with practical tips and theory behind how to best settle in a child in this setting.
 The importance of respect, planning, communication are also central themes in this project.
 The books for families provide support, answers to common questions and practical tips regarding settling in and multi-lingual environments.
 Connected to the handbooks will also be materials for educators and families to use with their children to help make this important process as seamless as possible.

 There are two ultimate goals of this project:

 1. To support families in understanding how go communicate as well as prepare with their child’s education team when entering into a multi-lingual kindergarten setting.